 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.
 All of which has allowed the UW to be nationally recognized as a “Great College to Work For” for six consecutive years.

-UW Microbiology has an excellent opportunity for a Research Scientist 1.
+The UW Department of Microbiology has an excellent opportunity for a Research Scientist 1.

 Equivalent education and/or experience may substitute for minimum requirements.